agronholm/pythonfutures/docs/index.rst

 .. function:: wait(fs, timeout=None, return_when=ALL_COMPLETED)

-   Wait for the :class:`Future` instances in the given sequence to complete.
+   Wait for the :class:`Future` instances given by *fs*  to complete.
 Returns a named 2-tuple of sets.
 The first set, named "finished", contains the futures that completed (finished or were cancelled) before the wait completed.
 The second set, named "not_finished", contains uncompleted futures.

-   This method should always be called using keyword arguments, which are:

-   *fs* is the sequence of :class:`Future` instances that should be waited on.

    *timeout* can be used to control the maximum number of seconds to wait before returning.
 If *timeout* is not specified or ``None`` then there is no limit